coderofgames/SimplePerceptron/ReadMe.txt

 A Simple Perceptron based on psuedocode.
+A Binary Classifier.